dracula/fb-messenger/README.md

 ## Contributing
 Feel free to help me develop this extension by submitting pull requests!
 You can view a list of contributors [here](https://github.com/dracula/fb-messenger/graphs/contributors)

+### Todo
+- [ ] change colour of placeholder in message input
+- [ ] change colour of settings dropdown
+- [ ] change colour of @mentions in text
+- [ ] change colour of "Contacts" when searching for friends
+- [x] change colour of group names
+- [x] add colour to messenger friends without FB account
+- [ ] change colour of dropdown for marketplace details

+THEN:

+- [ ] update screenshot in README

 ## Questions
 If you have an problems getting something to work please email me at <philippe@partarrieu.me> or file a [Github Issue](https://github.com/dracula/fb-messenger/issues)